AmoghS30/Expense-Tracker/Backend/Readme.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Set up environment variables as described in `.env.example`.
-4. Start the server with `npm start`.
+4. Start the server with `node index.js`.

 ## License